A Guide to Schools & Scholarships for Students with Disabilities

 Visit School

 Drexel University offers a wide range of social skills services to students with autism.
 Its Disability Resources department strives to help disabled students have a positive college experience.
-The school has over 120 grad degree and cert programs and 80 undergrad degrees.
+The school has over 120 graduate degree and certificate programs and 80 undergrad degrees.
 Programs include:

 School Details: